Your rooms are open, is it safe?

 How far away do we need to go and snorkel?

-You can snorkel from the shore, we have great snorkelling at both high and low tides.
-You can also head out to the outer reefs and sand islands (about 10km offshore by dhow).
+You can snorkel from the shore at the lodge, both at high and low tide, or, you can also head out to the outer reefs and sand islands (about 10km offshore by dhow).

 Can I rent snorkelling equipment?

-Yes, we do have sets for hire but if you have your own please do bring them.
+Yes, we do have sets for hire but prefer you to please bring your own (flippers not necessary).

 What is the weather like?

 We have two main seasons: the ‘Kusi’ (south trades) and the ‘Kaskasi’ (north trades).
 The Kusi starts soon after the rainy season in May/June and runs through to November/December.
-It then changes to the Kaskasi, with winds coming from the east and then the north.
+It then changes to the Kaskasi, with winds coming from the north.

 Temperatures are generally warm (mid 20s-30s °C).
 The hottest part of the year is January-March, before the main rains.
-Humidity can be a factor most of the year and gets up to 90%.
+Humidity can be a factor most of the year and can get up to 90%.

 Are bugs a problem?

 The biggest annoyance comes from grass mosquitoes which are active at dusk (they leave when it gets darker).
+Malarial mosquitoes are not too bad.
 Often fire flies will magically light up, creating natures’ own fire work display, often around your mosquito net.

 Do you have wifi and phone service?

 Yes.
-The Wifi has limited bandwidth but is perfect for checking emails and generally surfing the web.
+The Wifi has limited bandwidth and perfect for checking emails and general surfing.
 Mobile phones can be used in many areas around the lodge, data dongles work too.

 What wildlife do you have?

-We are still completing checklists, but we have Suni, Red Duiker, Bushbuck, Bush Pigs, Galagos and Sykes, Colobus and Vervet Monkeys.
+We are still completing checklists, but we do have Suni, Red Duiker, Bushbuck, Bush Pigs, Galagos and monkeys (Sykes, Colobus, Vervet as well as baboons).
 There is also a giant squirrel which we have not been able to identify.
-We have great birding, with some hard to find species, and multiple types of crab.
+We have great birding, with some hard to find species, and multiple types of crab scurrying around.

 Can we visit local villages?